 - Warm compress.
 Apply a warm compress to the affected area a few times a day.
 This can help your skin relax and release the trapped hair.

 - Topicals and body washes.
 In many cases of bacterial folliculitis, an over-the-counter (OTC) antibacterial wash, such as chlorhexidine (Hibiclens) or benzoyl peroxide, can provide relief.
 Avoid using Hibiclens above the neck.
 If you suspect yeast is causing your folliculitis, try an OTC antifungal cream.

 - Bathe with lukewarm water.
 Hot water may further irritate or inflame folliculitis.

 - Laser hair removal.
-If your folliculitis is recurring, you may consider laser hair removal to destroy the hair follicle.
+If your folliculitis is recurring due to hair removal, you may consider laser hair removal to destroy the hair follicle.

-If your folliculitis doesn‘t improve or worsens after a few days of using home remedies, make an appointment to see your doctor.
+If your folliculitis doesn‘t improve or worsens after a few days of treatment at home, reach out to your doctor.

 Your doctor may prescribe prescription-strength antibiotic topicals or oral medications, as well as recommend an antibacterial wash.